galminyana/galminyana.github.io/Assignment01.md

 ; Store the client socket descripion returned by accept mov rbx, rax                 ; r9 <- client_sock
 ```
-`accept()` requires the following parameters:
+`sys_accept` requires the following parameters:

-- Socket descriptor, that's already stored in RDI
+- Socket descriptor, that's already stored in **RDI**
 - Address of the struct by reference.
 Stack is used to store this struct reserving 16 bytes in stack.
-The data of this struct will be modified by the syscall and will access throught RSP register
+The data of this struct will be modified by the syscall and will access throught **RSP** register
 - Address where the length of the struct is stored.
-This value is stored in the stack.
-RSP has this value
+This value is stored in the stack. **RSP** has this value

 Registers get this values for the parametrers:
 - **RAX** <- 43 : Syscall Number